 Sound familiar?
 Is this bad?
 Simply, no. But what if it could be better?

-Here are 5 simple questions that can lead to a season of giving that’s more impactful and fulfilling – both during the holidays and beyond.
+Here are 5 simple questions that can lead to giving that’s more impactful and fulfilling – both during the holidays and beyond.

 1. How much can you give?

 Think about how much you want to give this holiday season (and your giving goal for next year, too!).
-Talk with your spouse/partner, and then your spouse/partner.
-Consider creating a budget for your kids or grandkids to give to their favorite causes.
-You may also want to think about gifting stocks/bonds, property, or other appreciated assets to a charity.
+Talk with your spouse/partner, and then your tax or wealth advisor.
+You may want to include donating stocks/bonds, property, or other appreciated assets to a charity.
 And don’t forget to see if your employer offers a match!

 Beyond the dollars, how can you also give the gift of your time?
 Set aside time to volunteer – alone, or with family and friends.
 Read up on simple ideas for giving back around the holidays.

-Once you’ve got your number, pause and think for just a moment – what if you knew those dollars could make a difference?
-What if, like a charitable ROI, you could invest in the change that mattered to you?
+Once you have your number, pause and think for just a moment – what if you knew those dollars could make a difference?
+What if, like a charitable ROI, you could invest in the change that mattered most to you?
 It’s possible – it just takes some thought and commitment.
 Read on.